burst-apps-team/burst-wiki/rs-address-format.md

-<languages/> The well known BURST addresses of the form:
+<languages/> <translate> The well known BURST addresses of the form:

 **BURST-XXXX-XXXX-XXXX-XXXXX**